hivesolutions/viriatum/README.md

 ### PHP Module

-Must compile the php interpreter with support for embeding, and then must compile the module with special variables set.
+Must compile the PHP interpreter with support for embeding, this should create the library with the propr SAPI symbols loaded.

     ./configure --enable-embed

+Then the PHP modules must be compiled with `CFLAGS` variable set to point to the proper include directories.

     export CFLAGS="-I/usr/local/include/php -I/usr/local/include/php/main\
         -I/usr/local/include/php/TSRM -I/usr/local/include/php/Zend"